hecomi/uOSC/README.md

 }
 ```

-### Increase buffer size
+### Maximum data size

-If you want to increaset the size of buffer, please edit the `uOscClient.BufferSize` directly (default is 8192).
+The maximum packet size that can be sent is determined by the UDP spec, which is 65535 bytes minus the size of the UDP and OSC headers.